 Frustrating life lesson #2: You can’t help everyone.

-Because I live my life in helper mouse mode, there’s a part of me that would love to be able to help everyone.
+Because I live so much of my life in helper mode, there’s a part of me that would love to be able to help everyone.

 And having had a … shall we say “interesting” life, I’ve been fortunate to have learned a lot about a lot.
-And, more importantly, I’ve been able to help any number of people through my work.
+And I’ve been able to help any number of people through my work.

-It brings me enormous joy to watch my clients and students make all sorts of amazing breakthroughs using my techniques, concepts, exercises, etc.
+It brings me enormous joy to see people have amazing breakthroughs using my techniques and approach.

 But I cannot help everyone.
 I cannot help most people.
 And I couldn’t help my friend.

 There’s not much you can do aside from shrug and recognize that this is part of life: not being able to help everyone.
-And coming to terms with that.
 Yes, it sucks, and at the same time, that’s how it is.

 Frustrating life lesson #3: Avoid assumptions